jufab/graphql-grpc-helidon/README.md

 ## GraphQL

-So now, talk about GraphQL.
+So now, let's talk about GraphQL.

-GraphQL is a query language and operate on a single endpoint. it talks with JSON language.
-It defined with a schema, described valid attributes, operations, etc...
+GraphQL is a query language and operates on a single endpoint. it talks with JSON language.
+It defines with a schema, describes valid attributes, operations, etc...
 And GraphQL is a [specification](https://spec.graphql.org/)

 ### Schema

-To define GraphQL, use a schema with this information :
+To define GraphQL, we need to use a schema with this information :
 - Object : composition of an object response
 - Query : query to request objects or array's object.
 - Mutation : to save/modify objects.
-- Subscription : establish a bi-directional communication channel using WebSocket
+- Subscription : to establish a bi-directional communication channel using WebSocket

 With the use case, the schema, [available here](graphql-helidon/src/main/resources/person.graphqls), is :